gdepeute/dae.notes/doc.api-sandbox.crisis24.md

 The basic API documentation resides at https://api-docs.disasteraware.com.
 For the Crisis24 POC, any time you see a reference to https://api.disasteraware.com, replace with https://api-sandbox.disasteraware.com.

-As shown in the documentaiton, a authorization token MUST be submitted with every request to the API with the exception of the /authorize endpoint.
+As shown in the documentation, an authorization token MUST be submitted with every request to the API with the exception of the /authorize endpoint.
 The authorization tokens expire after 15 minutes, therefore make sure you are sending a valid token with your requests.
 If you need a new authorization token, please hit the /authorize endpoint again.

 ## Accessing Historical Hazards